 The Jewish Studies program at Hofstra University offers interdisciplinary majors and minors, student internships, guest lectureships, and social events throughout the year.
-In our annual programming we survey all dimensions of Jewish life past and present.
-And we particularly focus on studies exploring post-Holocaust life and thought, Judaism and global politics, anti-Semitism and other racisms, Jewish history throughout the world, interculturalities of diverse Judaisms, interfaith studies, Judaism and sexuality, and Jewishness and media (movies, internet, TV).
+In our annual programming, we survey all dimensions of Jewish life – past and present.
+Particularly, we focus on studies exploring post-Holocaust life and thought, Judaism and global politics, antisemitism and other racisms, Jewish history throughout the world, interculturalities of diverse Judaisms, interfaith studies, Judaism and sexuality, and Jewishness and media (movies, internet, TV).

-Jewish Studies works very closely with its students and helps them discover their passion and the multiple career opportunities that this degree makes possible.
-In recent years JWST students complemented their studies with majors, double-majors, minors and double-minors in a wide variety of areas.
-These include Radio and TV, Psychology, Pre-Law, Education, Philosophy, Business, Journalism, Middle Eastern Studies, Latin-American and Caribbean Studies, Theater Arts, Global Studies, European Studies, Political Science, Hebrew, Anthropology, Music, Women's Studies and Religion.
-And we are adding more complementary disciplines every year, so we encourage you to bring a new bridge to our program!
+Jewish Studies (JWST) works very closely with its students and helps them discover their passion and the multiple career opportunities that this degree makes possible.
+In recent years, JWST students have complemented their studies with majors, double-majors, minors, and double-minors in a wide variety of areas.
+These include radio and TV, psychology, pre-law, education, philosophy, business, journalism, Middle Eastern studies, Latin American and Caribbean studies, theater arts, global studies, European Studies, political science, Hebrew, anthropology, music, women's studies, and religion.
+And we are adding more complementary disciplines every year, so we encourage you to bring a new bridge to our program.

 Meet the Jewish Studies Chair

-Dr. Santiago Slabodsky became Chair of the Jewish Studies Program at Hofstra in 2015.
-Until then he was professor at the Claremont Colleges Consortium in California.
-Dr. Slabodsky was born in Buenos Aires-Argentina, the city that hosts the largest Jewish community in Latin America and the Global South.
-He is committed to international education, holds degrees from multiple countries and teaches intensive seminars in Europe, Latin America, Africa and the Middle East in his winter and summer breaks.
+Dr. Santiago Slabodsky became chair of the Jewish Studies program at Hofstra in 2015.
+Before that, he was a professor at the Claremont Colleges Consortium in California.
+Dr. Slabodsky was born in Buenos Aires, Argentina, the city that hosts the largest Jewish community in Latin America and the Global South.
+He is committed to international education, holds degrees from multiple countries, and teaches intensive seminars in Europe, Latin America, Africa, and the Middle East in his winter and summer breaks.

 Religion; Latin American and Caribbean Studies; Middle Eastern and Central Asian Studies; European Studies